What is Anxiety?

 Anxiety medication - medication might be prescribed as well

 Panic Attacks, Panic Disorder and Agoraphobia

 People with panic disorder suffer severe attacks of panic which make them feel like they are having a heart attack or are going crazy for no apparent reason.
-Symptoms include heart palpitations, chest pain or discomfort, sweating, trembling, tingling sensations, feeling of choking, fear of dying, fear of losing control and feelings of unreality.
+Symptoms include heart palpitations, chest pain or discomfort, sweating, trembling, tingling sensations, a feeling of choking, fear of dying, fear of losing control and feelings of unreality.
 Panic disorder often occurs with agoraphobia, in which people are afraid of having a panic attack in a place from which escape would be difficult, so they avoid these places.

 People with specific phobias suffer from an intense fear reaction to a specific object or situation (such as spiders, dogs, or heights).
-The level of fear is usually inappropriate to the situation, and is recognised by the sufferer as being irrational.
+The level of fear is usually disproportionate to the situation, and is recognised by the sufferer as being irrational.
 This inordinate fear can lead to the avoidance of common, everyday situations.